jacobfriedman/p2p-prolog/README.md

 You'll need docker-compose to run the service (version 3.3).
 ```
-# A simple Docker and Docker Compose install script for Ubuntu
 # From <https://gist.github.com/EvgenyOrekhov/1ed8a4466efd0a59d73a11d753c0167b>
 sh install-docker.sh
 ```

 ```
-DOMAIN=<yourdomain.here> docker-compose up
+export DOMAIN=<yourdomain.here> && docker-compose up
 ```

-## Containers

-In order to remove containers, run `docker rm $(docker ps -a -q)`.

-## Run
+## Preparing your environment

-touch `.peers.json` (note: it's a hidden file) and add an array of peers e.g.
+1. *Distribute Identities*

+Docker needs to build-out a single identity and distribute it across the HTML client & NodeJS client through `peer-id`.
+We also want to distribute the `.peers.json` file in the same way.
+Put your signaller and peers' multiaddrs (peers are not necessary for a new network) in `.peers.json` (you'll have to `touch .peers.json` first):

 ```
 {
+	"peers": [
+		"/dns4/your.signaller.domain/tcp/9999/wss/p2p-webrtc-star/p2p/QmYJollioPDRGYM6doTJEDguuUniFSYLBqyLJxwBtQzkkR"
+	],
-	"list": [
+	"signallers": [
-		"/ip4/xx.xx.xx.xx/tcp/9998/ws/"
+		"/dns4/your.signaller.domain/tcp/9999/wss/p2p-webrtc-star/"
 	]
 }
 ```

+2. *Run the Bootstrapper*

+This will generate `.identity.json` and distribute `.identity.json`+`.peers.json` to the NodeJS p2p node.
+It will also inject `.identity.json`+`.peers.json` into the `src/www` (html source), run the parcel HTML builder, then copy the output over to `srv/www`.

+Run
 ```
-sh run.sh
+sh bootstrap.sh
 ```

-And that's it!
+## Docker Cleanup Tools

+### Container Management
+In order to remove containers, run `docker rm $(docker ps -a -q)`.

+### Complete Wipe

 If you're devving, you may need to clean the ridiculously large docker cache once in a while with `docker system prune -a`.